AlanMorel/mapleserver2-docs/docs/setup/editor-setup.md

 This enables the formatter on Lua files and formats them when you save them.
 It will load the `.luaFormatConfig` file from the project's root directory.

-## Visual Studio 2022 Setup

-1. Open the `MapleServer2` solution in Visual Studio.

-2. Right click on the `GameDataParser` project folder and select `Set as Startup Project`.
-Then run the project (F5).

-3. After it is finished set the startup project back to `MapleServer2`.

 ## CLI Setup